-WHEREAS, that in order to address the long-time challenges related to the District's structural budget, the Board recognizes the importance of working collaboratively with District Labor Partners to create conditions for change that benefit students and staff, and endorses an interest-based, non-adversarial approach to collective bargaining, as noted in Board Policy 4141; and the latest factors released by the Department of Finance (DOF) and Fiscal Crisis & Management Assistance Team (FCMAT) tools that districts are expected to utilize as planning factors, including primarily State-required reports and key information regarding budget assumptions, multi-year projections, and cash flow reports (First Interim Report Assumptions at pg.
+WHEREAS, The Board recognizes that budget projections of both revenue and expenditures are made at a specific point in time, that projections are updated and are expected to change often based on numerous factors, and that the District uses industry standards to make budget projections, including relying on a cohort method for enrollment projections and using the latest factors released by the Department of Finance (DOF) and Fiscal Crisis & Management Assistance Team (FCMAT) tools that districts are expected to utilize as planning factors, including primarily State required reports and key information regarding budget assumptions, multi-year projections, and cash flow reports (First Interim Report Assumptions at pg.
 187; FCMAT 2020 Report at pg.
 6); and